-What is EdX
+What is edX

 EdX is a platform founded by Harvard University and the Massachusetts Institute of Technology.
 It is a massive online education provider that offers degrees in a variety of fields such as engineering and computer science.
 This program offers over 2500 courses, and some are even free of charge.
 This program has partnered with many top-class institutions and organizations from around the world.
-Berkley, Boston University and The University of Texas Systems are two examples.
+Berkley, Boston University, and The University of Texas Systems are two examples.
 Their courses provide quality resources.
 Industry-leading corporations and nonprofit organizations alike support this platform.
-Over 20 million students and counting have registered.
+Over 20 million users and counting have registered.

-What Does EdX Offer
+What Does edX Offer

 Students have praised this platform for its transparent pricing structure.
 Users have the availability of free courses and flexible options.
 It’s easy to find the right program you’re looking for.
 You can narrow your search by availability, subject area, or level.
 All you need to know about each course, like how long it will take to complete, will be clearly defined so you can make your decision easier.

-Pricing And Length
+edX Pricing And Length

-A majority of the intro courses offered by EdX are self-paced and run around 6-8 weeks in duration, with approximately 8 hours of course work per week.
+A majority of the intro courses offered by edX are self-paced and run around 6-8 weeks in duration, with approximately 8 hours of course work per week.
 As the courses advance, they provide more timetables.
 But every course is self-paced, meaning you can set a schedule that will work for you.
 In a dedicated Course Tools section, you’ll find essential dates such as deadlines for work and the end date.

-EdX Pros and Cons
+edX Pros and Cons

-To summarize, EdX is an excellent platform that you should take a look at if you are interested in pursuing education on newer subjects.
+To summarize, edX is an excellent platform that you should take a look at if you are interested in pursuing education on newer subjects.
 There is always something unique to be found in its collection of high-quality courses.
 The free library is large enough to offer a diverse skillet for helping discover new interests.
 Those with interest in the fields of Science, Engineering, Math, and Technology will especially find a lot to chew on as these fields with the most attention.

 What is Coursera

-Coursera partners with 200 top universities and companies, including Google, Amazon Web Services, the California Institute of Arts and the University of North Texas.
+Coursera partners with 200 top universities and companies, including Google, Amazon Web Services, the California Institute of Arts, and the University of North Texas.